BABrandes/Observables/docs/bidirectional_binding_and_validation.md

         observables_to_bind[i].bind_to(observables_to_bind[i + 1])

 # ✅ Good: Use appropriate initial sync modes to minimize validation
-obs1.attach(obs2.hook, "component", InitialSyncMode.PUSH_TO_TARGET)  # Sync from obs1 to obs2
+obs1.attach(obs2.hook, "component", InitialSyncMode.USE_CALLER_VALUE)  # Sync from obs1 to obs2
 ```

 ---